tier2tickets/Knowledge-Base/content/integration/zendesk_back.rst

 Enter your Ticket System API endpoint as shown (do not add add https:// or the path after the url)

-Yout API key is formatted as shown
+Your API key is formatted as shown

 username:apikey